Last updated on May 20, 2024

 - Operating System: Windows 10

-Just to be safe, though, you’re better off with a more advanced and up-to-date system.
+To be safe, you’re better off with a more advanced and up-to-date system.
 We’ll look at a few options just a bit further down.

 Mac OS System Requirements

-After a long delay, MTG Arena is finally now available on Mac OS.
+MTG Arena is available on Mac OS.
 Here are the system requirements:

 Minimum Requirements